peanutbutte-r/peanutbutte-r/README.md

-# 👋 Hi, I'm SkrProg
+# 👋 Hi, I'm planeNet

 ## 👨🏻‍🎓 About Me